 Clean energy and entrepreneurship have allowed former Interns to connect to their communities and provide for their neighbors in meaningful ways.
 One intern, John Craft, said his work is now more interesting, more satisfying, and involves more innovative technology.
 Another intern, Zac Ebersole, said his work is allowing some people to remain in Eastern Kentucky because they can now afford to stay in their homes or make rent for their business by saving on their bills.

-The Mountain Association is currently working with HOMES, Inc. and Red Bird Mission, two nonprofits in the region, to train their employees through New Energy internships.
-HOMES electrician Fuzz Johnson will gain a Solar Energy International Solar Professional certification and take the North American Board of Certified Energy Practitioners Photovoltaic exam, eventually allowing HOMES to generate revenue by providing solar services.
-Red Bird Mission employee Cecil Hall will be trained on HVAC systems, lighting, sealing, crawl space encapsulation, and more.
-After completing the program, he’ll be able to train other Red Bird employees and volunteers to complete their improvements without hiring outside labor.
+Throughout 2020, the Mountain Association worked with HOMES, Inc. and Red Bird Mission, two nonprofits in the region, to train their employees through New Energy internships.
+HOMES electrician Fuzz Johnson gained a Solar Energy International Solar Professional certification and take the North American Board of Certified Energy Practitioners Photovoltaic exam, which has now allowed HOMES to generate revenue by providing solar services.
+Red Bird Mission employee Cecil Hall was trained on HVAC systems, lighting, sealing, crawl space encapsulation, and more.
+He is now able to train other Red Bird employees and volunteers to complete their improvements without hiring outside labor.
 Red Bird may incorporate this into their adult programming, where Cecil can train outside community members in these skills.

 As of 2021, the Mountain Association does not have any current interns, though we continue to support each in their clean energy endeavors.

 Please learn more about each of these unique interns by clicking on their names below.